 So I stumbled onto this show by mistake.
 Picked up a Creative Loafing at Laurel Market on Friday, which I'm at randomly on a Friday.
 This was one of their highlights for the upcoming week.
 New nothing of it.
 They had only advertised an 8pm show, but that was sold out and this 10.15 show was added.
 After a couple of calls to Mike we had 2 tickets and only had to wait the weekend to see Kevin Smith.

-Not being 1005 sure where the Comedy Zone was, Mike and I got there a little early, scoped out the sign and went and sat at La Revolucion and had a beer and a couple of tacos before the show.
-Half way through dinner a line started to form around the bar, for us to finally realize that to get into the Comedy Zone you had to go into the basement of the restaurant.
+Not being 100% sure where the Comedy Zone was, Mike and I got there a little early, scoped out the sign and went and sat at La Revolucion and had a beer and a couple of tacos before the show.
+Halfway through dinner a line started to form around the bar, for us to finally realize that to get into the Comedy Zone you had to go into the basement of the restaurant.
 We didn't get in until 10.45, due to the first show running long.
 It's gonna be a late night.

-We were one of the last seated so it wan't long after that Kevin Smith hit the stage.
+We were one of the last seated so it wasn't long after that Kevin Smith hit the stage.
 Like the Jim Jefferies review from November, I'm not going to try and recreate jokes, but needless to say it was another funny night.
 Unlike Jeffries, Smith just tells stories from his life.
 And it's a (self-admittedly) good one.
 He told us that he was going to tell a story to get comfortable on stage and then open the floor to questions, which he stated, due to his ranting tangents, would only be 2 or 3.

 His opening story was about his texting relationship with his daughter and then the audience asked him about: